bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All new bean definitions have defined aliases
 - [ ] Naming conventions for bean names, ids, attributes, and aliases are adhered to

-## Data Import and Export
+## Impex, Data Import and Export
 - [ ] Clear separation between core and sample data.
 No sample data should exist in production
 - [ ] Clear separation between essential and project data.
 No business data should be overridden
 - [ ] Correct placement and naming of data files
 - [ ] Correct keywords in impex files are used - INSERT or INSERT_UPDATE or UPDATE or REMOVE
+- [ ] It should be possible to import the same impex multiple times without causing issues
 - [ ] Environment specific data has conditional logic being used for control

 ## Update and Initialization